-Custody of funds – I do not take physical possession of client funds nor do I have custody of client financial accounts while acting in the role of accountant or adviser.
-That means that I do not have the sole authority to sign checks or make withdrawals.
-In some cases, I can authorize electronic payments under pre-negotiated written accounting services arrangements.
-If I act in joint roles, for example as Treasurer, Board member or Officer in addition to my role as an accountant/adviser, then the specific additional authority of that role would be disclosed in a separate written agreement.
+Custody of funds – We do not take physical possession of client funds nor do we have custody of client financial accounts.
+That means that we do not have the sole authority to sign checks or make withdrawals.
+In some cases, we can authorize electronic payments under pre-negotiated written accounting services arrangements.
+If we act in joint roles, for example as Treasurer, Board member or Officer in addition to a role as an accountant/adviser, then the specific additional authority of that role would be disclosed in a separate written agreement.

-Paper documents – I prefer to not take physical possession of original documents or physical documents that contain personal information.
+Paper documents – We prefer to not take physical possession of original documents or physical documents that contain personal information.
 A PDF file or clear cell phone photo is almost always a better option.
-If I do take possession of a paper document, I will issue a receipt and arrangements for its handling and return are made in writing on an individual case-by-case basis.
+If we do take possession of a paper document, we will issue a receipt, usually through email, and arrangements for its handling and return are made in writing on an individual case-by-case basis.
 Private client data, passwords and account access details for client files are not stored on any of my local physical devices so that loss of a cell phone or computer, for example, does not pose a security threat.

 Transfer of Private Data through secure portal– Online document transfer and storage is handled by a US-domiciled Internet security service called SecureFilePro.
 Clients’ files are protected by tough industry-standard security measures based on a secure 256-bit SSL encryption during transmission and files are encrypted at rest on the private US-based server.
 At all times, clients can view and access only their own documents.
 We also endorse the use of secure messaging and encrypted email as needed and on request.

 Other cloud-hosted electronic data (handled by Adobe, Apple, CFS, Drake, Google and Microsoft) – PDF document scanning and security is provided by Adobe Document Cloud.
 Security for most of my work and client information is provided by Microsoft’s cloud-based storage platform incorporated into Microsoft Office 365.
 In other words, I am as secure (no more and no less) as any of the many similar professional businesses that operate on a Microsoft Office 365 platform.
 Microsoft publishes much more information about security on its web site.
 Email is handled through Microsoft or Google services.
 Tax processing data used by CFS Software and Drake Software is held on a single secure PC device.

-A link to my privacy and security agreement is sent via text message or email.
+A link to my privacy and security agreement is included in our engagement agreement.
 I am available to discuss any questions or concerns.
-Please read the message and respond by typing “AGREED” before we engage in any other work.